Markov Chain Monte Carlo convergence diagnostics

 corner plot of unconverged MCMC

-So, I’ve increased the distance between the peaks, made it so that the proposal sampler was fairly narrowed meaning that it’s pretty slow to explore the parameter space and made the initialization pretty far away from either of the modes which has left us with the above.
+So, I’ve increased the distance between the peaks, made it so that the proposal sampler was fairly narrowed, meaning that it’s pretty slow to explore the parameter space, and made the initialization pretty far away from either of the modes, which has left us with the above.
 But if we didn’t know the form of our posterior, we may think that maybe our data was completely uninformative on our data and the posterior would subsequently be uniform and we’d get the above.
 However, if we look at the trace we’ll see that this is definitely not the case.

 trace plot of unconverged MCMC